Types of Lath:

 Apply one float coat of coarse haired or unhaired lime mortar to straighten the surface as required.
 This coat may be 1/3″ – 1/2 ” ( 8 – 12mm) thick.
 Float this coat with a wooden float followed by a wooden devil float to provide a suitable surface for the final skim coat and leave to dry and cure until green hard.

-Trowel on a double top coat of our fine lime plaster, based on a very fine sand and lime putty.
+Trowel on two thin coats of our Heritage lime plaster, based on a very fine sand and lime putty.
 If any shrinkage cracks appear, lightly spray the plaster with water and trowel or sponge in the cracks.

 Where it is a ceiling that is being plastered and there is a floor above that will be walked on, sufficient time MUST be left for the plaster coats to carbonate to gain sufficient strength before using the room above.
 This time will depend on circumstances such as time of year, ventilation etc but may be a minimum of 6 months.
 This is especially true if there is any play in the joists that cannot be eradicated.
 The first scratch coat should have extra hair added and could also be gauged with 10% NHL5 to get an earlier set.
 Even so, subsequent fitting of floorboards above should be screwed rather than nailed down.